Continuity of the orthogeodesic foliation and ergodic theory of the earthquake flow: Background

 Let $N_{\arc}$ be a {\bf snug neighborhood} of $\lambda\cup \arc$, i.e., an open neighborhood of $\lambda\cup \arc$ on $S$ satisfying that the complement of $\lambda\cup \arc$ on $S$ and the complement of $N_{\arc}$ on $S$ have the same topological type.
 Then the orientation cover $\widehat {\lambda}\cup\widehat{\arc} \to \lambda\cup \arc$ extends to a two-to-one cover $\widehat {N_{\arc}} \to N_{\arc}$.

 A {\bf shear-shape cocycle} $\sigma$ for $(\lambda,\arc)$ is then a relative class $\sigma \in H^1(\widehat{N_{\arc}},\partial \widehat{N_{\arc}};\RR)^-$ that is anti-invariant with respect to the covering involution.
-We also require that $\sigma$ evaluates positively on each of the relative cycles $t_i$ crossing the arc $\widehat{\alpha}_i$ of $\widehat\arc$, where the orientation of $t_i$ agrees with the co-orientation $\widehat{\alpha}_i$.
-The arcs $t_i$ are called {\bf standard transversals}.
+We also require that $\sigma$ evaluates positively on {\bf standard transversals} , which are choices of relative cycles $t_i$ crossing the arc $\widehat{\alpha}_i$ of $\widehat\arc$ (and no others) which are disjoint from $\widehat \lambda$, given the orientation which agrees with the co-orientation of $\widehat{\alpha}_i$.
 From positivity on standard transversals and anti-invariance of $\sigma$ under the covering involution, we recover a (positively) weighted filling arc system The space of shear-shape cocycles with arc system $\arc$ is denoted by $\SH(\lambda;\arc)$; it is routine to check that the definition does not depend on the choice of snug neighborhood $N_{\arc}$ \cite[Lemma 7.7]{shshI}.

 In more concrete terms, a shear-shape cocycle $\sigma \in \SH(\lambda;\arc)$ defines a weighted filling arc system $\arcwt(\sigma)$ as above and a function on the set of unoriented arcs that are transverse to $\lambda$ and disjoint from $\arc$ that satisfies: \begin{enumerate} \item [{(SH0)}] (support): If $k$ does not intersect $\lambda$ then $\sigma(k)=0$. \item [{(SH1)}] (transverse invariance): If $k$ and $k'$ are isotopic through arcs transverse to $\lambda$ and disjoint from $\arc$, then $\sigma(k) = \sigma(k')$. \item [{(SH2)}] (finite additivity): If $k = k_1 \cup k_2$ where $k_i$ have disjoint interiors, then $\sigma(k) = \sigma(k_1) + \sigma(k_2)$. \item[(SH3)] ($\arcwt$-compatibility): Suppose that $k$ is isotopic rel endpoints and transverse to $\lambda$ to some arc which may be written as $t_i \cup \ell$, where $t_i$ is a standard transversal and $\ell$ is disjoint from $\arc$.
 Then the loop $k \cup t_i \cup \ell$ encircles a unique point $p$ of $\lambda \cap \arc$, and